grayresearch/CX/CHARTER.md

 Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current CX, and to *issue* its custom instructions. *Stateful* CX instructions may access the hart's current CX state.
-Then software may discover a second CX, separately authored or versioned, is available, select it, and issue its custom instructions.
+Software may also discover a second CX, separately authored, separately versioned, is available, select it, and issue its custom instructions.
 The various CXs' state contexts are managed by CX-agnostic software.

 The ISA extensions, API, and ABI must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries,